 For the different governments of the 19th century, the transportation revolution brought about by the arrival of the railroad meant a symbol of economic progress and modernity.
-In fact, practically all over the world, the class in power tried to promote its construction, some with more fortune than others, and for this purpose, they set themselves the task of attracting capital, national or foreign, by granting concessions, which in some countries were granted for up to 99 years, including generous subsidies per kilometer built, land or tax exemptions, etcetera.
+Practically all over the world, the class in power tried to promote its construction, some with more fortune than others, and for this purpose, they set themselves the task of attracting capital, national or foreign, by granting concessions, which in some countries were granted for up to 99 years, including generous subsidies per kilometer built, land or tax exemptions, etcetera.

 In effect, the first concession was granted to the Spanish merchant Francisco de Arrillaga on August 22, 1837, and its purpose was to connect the capital of the Republic with the port of Veracruz by rail.
 However, it was not until 1850 when President Ignacio Comonfort inaugurated the first 13.6 kilometers of the Veracruz to Molino section and seven years later the four kilometers that separated Mexico City from Villa de Guadalupe.